rmarx/holblocking-blogpost/README.md

 [epiqpaper]: https://qlog.edm.uhasselt.be/epiq/files/QUICImplementationDiversity_Marx_final_11jun2020.pdf

 If you liked all that and want more in the future, please give me a follow on twitter <a href="https://twitter.com/programmingart">@programmingart</a>.
+A "living document" version of this post can be found on <a href="https://github.com/rmarx/holblocking-blogpost">github</a>.
+Let me know if you have tips on how to improve it!

 Thank you for reading!

 <a name="sec_pipelining"></a>